felipelerena/minesweeper/README.rst

 I finished the game.
 I didn't implement the question mark because I'm running out of time, but I think I can implement it in half an hour.
 The finished game doesn't look very nice, with the flag and the mine in the same cell.
 I can make that super nice in half an hour.

+Regarding persistence I'm out of time to implement my original idea: unsing flask_sqlalchemy to convert my curent models to SQLAlchemy models I think that can take me 45/60 mins.